 Sales and Solicitations

 Northeastern University is not a marketplace.
 Sales of material or solicitations, such as newspapers and other printed matter, insurance, foodstuffs, and all other articles are prohibited without the express written permission of designated officials of the university.
 Solicitations of any kind are also prohibited without the express written permission of designated officials.
 Exceptions to this policy are made for recognized student organizations and residence hall residents.
-Residence hall residents should request permission to sell within their housing unit from the director of residential life; recognized student organizations should request permission for sales from the director of student activities; all others should apply to the business manager of the university.
+Residence hall residents should request permission to sell within their housing unit from the senior director of residential life; recognized student organizations should request permission for sales from the director of the Center for Student Involvement; all others should apply to the business manager of the university.
 Such permission, when granted, is for designated areas within the university and is subject to the restrictions imposed by the approving officials.
 General solicitation, especially in such areas as classrooms, lounges, and cafeterias, is not permitted.

 Students should purchase or have in their possession the assigned textbooks, problem books, manuals, and other supplies that may be necessary in a classroom or laboratory.